maniacx/Battery-Health-Charging/.github/README.md

 ```
 ## Translation
 Please contribute translation.

-* Method 1: Use crowdin. https://crowdin.com/project/battery-health-charging <br>
-Managed to integrate github with crowdin.
-The branch used by crowdin is **translation** and sync every 24 hours.
-Benefit of using crowdin, easier to use and lot of pretranslated options available.
-But need to create an account (free) and authors name get removed from the po files.

-* Method 2: Using Poedit / Gtranslator (Available in gnome software).
+Using Poedit / Gtranslator (Available in gnome software).
 Using poedit Open/create your language.po.
 Download the po/Battery-Health-Charging.pot file from github.
 Go to **Translation** and **Update from POT file** , translate and submit a pull-request to the **main** branch on github.

 ## Bugs/Issue/Request feature
 Please raise an [issue](https://github.com/maniacx/Battery-Health-Charging/issues) on github.